Department of Sport Science and Physical Education

 Learn by Doing

-Each major offers opportunities for students to “learn by doing” through internships, student teaching, academic service, or practicum experiences—refining your skills, building your résumé, and preparing for life after you graduate.
-Students can gain experience working with special needs children through the Adapted Physical Education partnerships with local schools or the College’s Disability Sport Network.
+Each major offers opportunities for students to “learn by doing” through internships, teacher candidate clinical experiences, academic service, or practicum experiences—refining your skills, building your résumé, and preparing for life after you graduate.
+Students can gain experience working with special needs children through Huntingdon’s Adapted Physical Education partnerships with local schools or the College’s Ability Sport Network.

-The majors in the Sport Studies and Physical Education programs are housed in the Dr. Laurie Jean Weil Center for Human Performance.
-The Center offers a well-equipped sport medicine room and an on-campus sport medicine/physical therapy clinic and is adjacent to the College’s main training/fitness facility for athletes.
+The majors in the Sport Studies and Physical Education programs are housed in the Dr. Laurie Jean Weil Center for Teacher Education and Human Performance.
+The Center offers a well-equipped sport medicine room; Pro Impact sport medicine and physical therapy clinic; a graduate/undergraduate anatomy and physiology lab; state-of-the-art athletic training equipment; more than ten athletic facilities in which Huntingdon student-athletes train and compete, including a gymnasium in an adjacent building; and well-equipped classrooms.

-Alumni have entered graduate studies in all fields of sport studies and beyond, as well as professional schools for the study of medicine, law, physical therapy, and occupational therapy.
-They are also teaching, coaching, managing educational programs and facilities, training, and in a wide variety of related positions.
+Alumni have entered graduate studies in all fields of sport and beyond, as well as professional schools for the study of medicine, law, physical therapy, and occupational therapy.
+Huntingdon College SSPE alumni are also teaching, coaching, managing educational programs and facilities, training, and working in a wide variety of related positions.